-When you feel that you are not finding answer to your questions in your heart, and you don’t have anyone to share your feelings, I suggest pack your bag with few items like warm clothes, torch, match box, swiss knife, camera and go to the mountains to get the best out of your life.
+When you feel that you are not finding answer to your questions in your heart, and you don’t have anyone to share your feelings, I suggest pack your bag with few items like warm clothes, torch, matchbox, swiss knife, camera and go to the mountains to get the best out of your life.

-So we started of our drive from 4pm in Delhi and reached Rishikesh by 11pm; spending the night in a not so luxurious hotel we again went off for Chopta next morning 5am.
+So we started of our drive from 4 pm in Delhi and reached Rishikesh by 11 pm; spending the night in a not so luxurious hotel we again went off for Chopta next morning at 5 am.
 Early morning drive, cold breeze blowing and along with us flowed the Alaknanda River.
-This was for second time I was travelling through this route so it was quite known to me.
+This was for the second time I was traveling through this route so it was quite known to me.
 We took breaks in between had tea by roadside stalls and frequently interacted with the common people about the climate and the local transport timings.

 We started trekking amidst the clouds.
 The easy trek looked quite troublesome as three of us found it hard to breathe after 1km.
-So we decided to complete this 5km trek to Tughnath Mandir with halt in between.
+So we decided to complete this 5km trek to Tughnath Mandir with a halt in between.
 After 3 and half hours of struggle accompanied by spells of rain and hails we finally reached our stop at Tungnath Mandir.
-The view from Tughnath mandir is spectacular and you don’t need any DSLR camera to capture those moments.
+The view from Tughnath Mandir is spectacular and you don’t need any DSLR camera to capture those moments.